mapeveri/typescript-ddd-cqrs/README.md

 ### Running

-After running docker compose up the application will be available at https://localhost:4000.
+After running *docker compose up*, the application will be available at http://localhost:4000

 ### Migrations